Lolita Ritmanis – Composer

 Peter Boyer – Composer

-Boyer’s major work Ellis Island: The Dream of America, for actors and orchestra, has received over 160 live performances by 70 orchestras since its 2002 premiere.
-His recording of Ellis Island on Naxos was nominated for a Grammy Award for Best Contemporary Classical Composition.
+Boyer’s major work Ellis Island: The Dream of America, for actors and orchestra, has received over 170 live performances by 75 orchestras since its 2002 premiere, and his recording on the Naxos label was nominated for a Grammy Award for Best Contemporary Classical Composition.
+Ellis Island was recently recorded with the Pacific Symphony for a PBS Great Performances program to be televised nationally in early 2018.

-In addition to his concert hall work, Boyer is active in the film and television music industry contributing orchestrations to more than 30 film scores from all the major movie studios.
-He has arranged music for the Academy Awards and composed music for The History Channel.
+In addition to his concert hall work, Boyer is active in the film and television music industry, and has contributed orchestrations to more than 30 film scores by prominent Hollywood composers.
+He has arranged music for the Academy Awards, and composed music for The History Channel.
 His music has appeared in documentary film, short films, and a variety of television programs.